scipy-conference/scipy_proceedings/papers/kumaran_baskaran/00_bibderwalt.rst

    Conditional histogram of CYS-CB for  CYS-CA=64.5ppm :label:`cond-hist`

-The overall and the filtered histogram of CYS-CB is shown in Figure :ref:`cond-hist`
+The overall and the filtered distribution of CYS-CB is shown in Figure :ref:`cond-hist`.
+The overall bimodal distribution of Cystidin CB indicates that its chemical shifts are strongly depend on secondary structures and for the given value of CA (64.5 ppm) it falls into one of secondary structure element like alpha helix or beta sheet.

-The visualizations generated from the PyBMRB  library is interactive and portable.
-They open in any modern web browser and can be zoomed in and out with the mouse.
-Mousing over regions of interest will reveal the underlying sources of displayed data.
+The visualizations generated using PyBMRB library are interactive and portable.
+It can be opened in any modern web browser and  zoomed in and out using the mouse.
+The tool tip  will show the underlying sources of displayed data.
 These visualizations work as a standalone web page, which can be shared via email or website.
 Since the visualization tools obtain data directly from the BMRB API each time they are generated, there is no need to download or parse the data, and all underlying data are fully up to date.
 High quality static images can be extracted from the interactive visualizations with a single click and saved or printed.

 As a final note, the Jupyter Notebook :cite:`soton403913` is becoming more and more popular among scientists :cite:`perkel2018`.
 Jupyter is a free, open-source, interactive web tool, known as a computational notebook, that researchers can use to combine software code, computational output, explanatory text and multimedia resources into a single document.
 PyBMRB can be used in a Jupyter Notebook environment, which enables one to design and document a BMRB data analysis workflow and share it with others.
 For testing purposes, BMRB provides easy access to the PyBMRB library in a Jupyter Notebook environment from its homepage (http://www.bmrb.io/).
 This live BMRB Jupyter Notebook was created by using a third party software tool called Binder :cite:`project_jupyter-proc-scipy-2018`, which puts PyBMRB and Jupyter Notebook together in a docker container.
-Examples of BMRB Jupyter Notebooks with access to PyBMRB are available for trial without any needed installation at (https://github.com/uwbmrb/PyBMRB/blob/master/jupyter.md).
+Examples of BMRB Jupyter Notebooks with access to PyBMRB are available for trial without any needed installation at https://github.com/uwbmrb/PyBMRB/blob/master/jupyter.md.

+BMRB is constantly working on to improve PyBMRB visualization tool.
+The next update aimed to include simulation of more NMR experiment types and visualization options for other data contents like  distance and dihedral-angle restraints present in the BMRB database.
+BMRB is supported by grant R01GM109046 from NIH/NIGMS.